 - What factors or considerations will you use to weigh the options?

-After looking at the current reality and then brainstorming many possible options, your team member is now ready to winnow down the options, pick a few specific ones (Plan A, B, C), commit to the journey, and make the way forward.
+After choosing a realm/region to focus on and brainstorming many possible options, your team member has picked a few specific ones (Plan A, B, C), commit to the journey, and make the way forward.
 This is the time to select a few solutions and focus on them.

 Small steps and Imperfect behaviors: Start with small steps and imperfect solutions.
 Ask your team member, “What is the imperfect behavior that will move this forward?”
 There is no time to find a perfect solution.
 It’s best to perfect as you go since there is no time.
 Research shows that teams that perfect as they go do better than teams that want to wait until they become perfect.
 You want several possible behaviors, at least 3 that will move the ball forward.
 Again, it is just to move the ball forward.
 And we are looking for something imperfect at this point, just a step in the right direction.